 SAPA is a peer advising group sponsored by Health Promotion & Wellness.
-The Sexual Assault Awareness Program Coordinator serves as the advisor.
+The Assistant Dean & Advisor for Sexuality, Women, and Gender serves as the advisor.
 A SAPA is a Sexual Assault Peer Advisor—a student who has undergone a 32 hour training course and has learned the fundamentals to serve as a resource for students who have been confronted with issues of sexual assault and/or intimate partner violence.
 These students work with victim/survivors, secondary survivors (e.g., UGAs, friends, family, or partners) and help to educate the Dartmouth community about sexual assault and intimate partner violence.
 A SAPA provides support, information, and referrals.

 If you or your friends have been affected by sexual assault or intimate partner violence, the SAPAs are a trained peer resource available to help you.
-Blitz SAPA for more information.
+Email SAPA for more information.

-The philosophy of the SAPA program is based upon the following Shared Beliefs and Values:
+The philosophy of the SAPA program is based upon the following shared beliefs and aalues:

 SAPAs take an active role in campus and community programs to raise awareness about sexual violence and intimate partner violence.
 By participating in small- and large-scale programs across campus, SAPAs provide visible support to students affected by sexual violence and intimate partner violence; support fellow peer advisors who are also raising awareness; and lastly, continue their own education about sexual violence and other related issues.
 A few examples of programs that SAPAs contribute to are: Domestic Violence Awareness Month, V-Week & Speak Out, and Sexual Assault Awareness Month (SAAM).